kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 - passing it in the HTTP header using the **basic auth** authentication scheme.``Authorization: Basic eW91ckFQSUtleUhlcmU6`

 ## The Five API Query Parameters

-The API supports five query parameters, of which `search` is the basic building block:
+The API supports the five query parameters lsited below.
+The `search` paramter is the the most importnat and useful one:

 - `search`: used to specify Which fields to search for what.